metaneutrons/snapdog2/docs/blueprint/15-command-framework.md

 **Key Conventions within this Framework:**

-* **Targeting:** Commands and status related to Zones or Clients logically require a `ZoneId` or `ClientId` to identify the target.
+* **Targeting:** Commands and status related to Zones or Clients logically require a `ZoneIndex` or `ClientIndex` to identify the target.
 This ID is often implicit in specific implementations (e.g., API URL path, method called on an object instance) but is explicitly listed in the Functionality tables as essential information.
 * **Indexing:** All **Playlist and Track indices** referenced in external interfaces (MQTT, KNX, API) are **1-based**.
 Playlist index `1` is reserved for the configured Radio stations (see Section 10 for configuration details).
 * **Internal Mapping:** The internal application logic (e.g., within `/Server` layer components like `PlaylistManager`) is responsible for mapping these 1-based external indices to 0-based internal list indices where necessary.
 * **KNX Limits:** For KNX DPT 5.010 (used for Track/Playlist indices), values greater than 255 cannot be represented.
 In such cases, the corresponding KNX Status GA **must** report `0`.